 Regardless of which test is used, the question the bankruptcy court is trying to answer is this:

-Can you make payments on your student loans throughout the repayment period while maintaining a minimal standard of living?
+Can you make your student loan payments throughout the repayment period while maintaining a minimal standard of living?

 Answering no to this question is difficult for student loan borrowers with federal student loans.

-Most likely, you're already on some type of income-driven repayment plan.
+Most likely, you're already on some type of income-driven loan repayment plan.
 In fact, your loan payments are likely close to zero.
-Because of that, it's really hard to say you can't maintain a minimal standard of living and repay your student loans.
+This is why it's really hard to say you can't maintain a minimal standard of living and repay your student loans.

 This is one of the reasons why it's often easier to discharge student loan debt held by private lenders than those held by the Department of Education.